-A creative Toledo drunk driving injury lawyer can use several different techniques to place the insurance company on the hook for the drunk driving and increase the compensatory damages.
-That is something often discussed between plaintiff and counsel, about certain tactics to use.
-Those are typically cases that insurance companies will pay more money for because they are afraid of a jury being repulsed by the drunk driver and want to punish the drunk driver for their outrageous conduct.
+A creative Toledo drunk driving injury attorney can use several different techniques to place the insurance company on the hook for the drunk driving accident and increase the compensatory damages.
+Typically, insurance companies want to reach a settlement agreement and keep drunk driving claims out of court, because they know a jury is likely to harshly punish a drunk driver for their outrageous conduct.

-In the legal process, if the drunk driver fights the ticket, the injured party will be subpoenaed as a witness for the prosecution at a pretrial or for the trial against the drunk driver.
-The Toledo drunk driver accident lawyer will coach the individual on what to say in response to the prosecutor questions.
-The attorney will go with the individual to the court hearing to make sure that the prosecutor understands how substantial the potential client’s injuries are and to make sure he is well represented, both in the civil lawsuit and at the criminal trial, if their goal is punishment or not with the prosecutor.
+If the drunk driver fights the ticket, the injured party will be subpoenaed as a witness for the prosecution at a pretrial or for the trial against the drunk driver.
+A Toledo drunk driver accident attorney can coach the individual on what to say in response to the prosecutor’s questions.
+The attorney will also go with the individual to the court hearing to make sure that the prosecutor understands how substantial the potential client’s injuries are and to make sure he is well represented, both in the civil lawsuit and at the criminal trial.

-Typically the injured party has no say in pressing charges against the drunk driver because it is often up to Toledo to pursue its own criminal charges.
-It is really up to the prosecutor and the police to bring the charges, traffic charges and/or criminal charges, depending on the situation.
-Even if the injured party does not want to press charges, their opinion will be listened to, but the ultimate say is the police officers and the prosecutor.
+Typically, the injured party has no say in pressing charges against the drunk driver because it is often up to the city of Toledo to pursue its own criminal charges.
+It is ultimately up to the prosecutor and the police to bring the charges, traffic charges, and potential criminal charges, depending on the situation.
+Even if the injured party does not want to press charges, their opinion will be listened to, but the final say lies with the police officers and the prosecutor.

+A person can collect under Ohio law as long as the other party is at least 50 percent at fault for the accident.
+If the other party was 51 percent at fault for the accident, the individual would then collect 51 percent of the damages.
+For example, if the case was worth a $100,000 and the other side was 51 percent at fault, an individual could collect $51,000.
 A judge or jury will decide the percentage of responsibility for either side of the accident.
-A person can collect under Ohio law as long as the other party is at least 50 percent at fault for the accident.
-If the other party was 51 percent at fault for the accident, the individual will then collect 51 percent of the damages.
-If the case was worth a $100,000 and the other side was 51 percent at fault, an individual could collect $51,000.